Magenta HR Consulting

 Do I need to investigate before starting a disciplinary?

 In almost all cases, yes.
-You need to establish the facts before taking any formal action or holding a hearing.
-The only real exception is where the facts genuinely are not in dispute.
+You need to get the facts straight before you take any formal action or hold a hearing.
+The only real exception is when the facts genuinely aren't in dispute.

-Skipping the investigation, or rushing it because the conduct seems obvious, is one of the most common reasons employers lose tribunal cases they should have won.
+Skipping the investigation, or rushing it because the conduct looks obvious, is one of the most common reasons employers lose tribunal cases they should have won.

 Important